jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_network_percentagebandwidth.md

 ---
-title: Network - Percentage Bandwidth Alarm
+title: Network - Percentage Bandwidth alarm
+tags: [sqlserver_alarms]
 last_updated: July 29, 2016
 summary: "The average network bandwidth capacity of the specified network card is nearing the limit where it is saturating the network link.
 This value is taken over a specific number of background collections."
 sidebar: c_sqlserver_sidebar